Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Final Remarks and Conclusion

 This formulation differs from standard temporal planning in three key aspects:

-\begin{enumerate} \item We introduce the set $K\subseteq F$, which encapsulates \textit{grounding knowledge}, i.e., information assumed to remain invariant during plan execution.
-For instance, a grounded predicate such as \texttt{HasManipulator(Agent1)} signifies that \texttt{Agent1} is endowed with a manipulator.
+\begin{enumerate} \item The set $K\subseteq F$, which encapsulates \textit{grounding knowledge}, i.e., information assumed to remain invariant during plan execution (analogous to static predicates in PDDL).
+For instance, a predicate such as \verb|has_manipulator(agent1)| signifies that \verb|agent1| is endowed with a manipulator.